WebucatorTraining/ssis-55321A/L04-common-tasks-HighLevel.md

      successfully.
 4. Execute **MasterPackage.dtsx** in Debug mode.
 Notice that each of the packages opens when it starts running.
 Review the pop-up dialog boxes from the individual packages.
-Click `OK` on one message at a time, and review how this affects the task completions on the Control Flow tab of the **MasterPackage.dtsx** designer.
+Click <code class="nocopy">OK</code> on one message at a time, and review how this affects the task completions on the Control Flow tab of the **MasterPackage.dtsx** designer.
 When completed, exit Debug mode.
-5. Execute the package again, and click `OK` on the task messages in a different order and review how the process changed.
+5. Execute the package again, and click <code class="nocopy">OK</code> on the task messages in a different order and review how the process changed.
 When completed, exit Debug mode.
 6. Configure the **Execute FactProcess 1** task to report a failure even when it succeeds.
-Run the **MasterPackage.dtsx** package again and review the tasks as the package runs. click `OK` on the messages that appear.
+Run the **MasterPackage.dtsx** package again and review the tasks as the package runs. click
+ <code class="nocopy">OK</code> on the messages
+ that appear.
 When completed, review the final state of the tasks in the **MasterPackage.dtsx** package, and then exit Debug mode.